bcgov/EDUC-CCOF/test/cypress-e2e/README.md

 ## Writing Tests

 Test files are located in the `cypress/e2e/` directory.
 Each test file should follow the `.cy.js` naming convention.

-Example test:
+Currently, we have organized tests such that large e2e flows are broken down into respective page objects and added under "support > pages".
+This allows us to reuse these page components to minimize code duplication.

+These components can then be called in the e2e tests to replicate a full user flow (refer to group-application-full-e2e.cy.js for an example).

 ## Run tests: